nicolas-sarramagna/example_reporting_web_services/README.md

-# Example of usages of python FastAPI, scraping (async mode) and unittest
+# Example of usages of python FastAPI, scraping (sync & async mode) and unittest
 ## Subject : trends and charts about the market Bitcoin - USD

 ## Global usage :